REV23Docs/rev23-desktop-docs/docs/quick-start/add-a-retail-item.md

 1. Navigate to **Inventory > Inventory Items**.
 2. Ensure that the **Aftercare Products** category is selected in the tree list on the left and click the **New** action.
-3. Enter basic item information such as the **Name**.
+3. Enter basic item information:
+    - **Name**: Name of the item.
-    - Since the Aftercare Products category was selected when we first created the item, the **Category** is already set for us.
+    - **Category** Since the Aftercare Products category was selected when we first created the item, the **Category** is already set for us.
-    - And since this is a default category, REV23 Desktop already knows the **Department**.
+    - **Department:** And since this is a default category, REV23 Desktop already knows the department.
-    - Set the **Inventory Item Type** editor to *Tattoo*, since this is tattoo specific aftercare.
+    - **Inventory Item Type:** Set to `Piercing`, since this is piercing specific aftercare.
     - We can also add an [**Image**](../ui/editors.md#image-editors), the **Manufacturer** and **Vendor** information.
 Again. you can include as little or as much information here as you'd like.

     ![REV23 Desktop](img/inventory_item_detail_view.png)